Answer-Layer / Support-Workflow Test

 Not for

-• Very small sites that only need a trained FAQ or policy assistant.
+• Basic sites that only need a trained FAQ or policy assistant.

 • Buyers who want a simple message-credit model instead of checking billable conversations, Lyro usage, and Flows visitors.

-• Teams expecting proven WooCommerce order, refund, checkout, cart, or account automation from this desk review.
+• Teams expecting proven WooCommerce order, refund, checkout, cart, or account automation from this comparison.

 Decision matrix